david-fong/capswalk/src/base/floor/impl/readme.md

                 // Set up DOM fields for rendering the grid.
             }
         }
+        (VisibleGrid.__Constructors[BaseCoord.System.SYSNAME] as typeof Visible) = Visible;
     }
 }
 ```

 **In [`Grid.ts`](../Grid.ts)**

-Import your system namespace, and add entries to `Grid.Dimensions` and `Grid.Constructors` for the new coordinate system.
+Import your system namespace, and add an entry to `Grid.Dimensions` for the new coordinate system.